 What were your first impressions of the campus and of Hamilton?

-My work with Blue Pacific Minerals (BPM) involved mapping out a path for them to successfully enter the Chinese water remediation market with their product, Aqual-P, which is an environmentally safe product used to combat nutrient-based algal bloom water courses, or catchments.
+This involved mapping out a business strategy for them to successfully enter the Chinese water remediation market with their product, Aqual-P, which is an environmentally safe product used to combat nutrient-based algal bloom water courses, or catchments.

 I prepared a plan for Blue Pacific Minerals which included raising brand awareness, creating a list of strategic partners, key areas, influencers and industry conferences.
 Throughout my internship I worked with BPM’s business development manager, Bernard Novak.
 He really encouraged and inspired me, and I enjoyed my time working with him.